Search

 Midwinter Valdez

-Cathy and Max touring the flats toward Girls Mountain (6,154').
+Cathy and Max touring toward Girls Mountain (6,154').
 Our turns off the summit were impeccable, 45-degree powder.

 Max riding his granola sticks into the setting sun at 3:30 PM.